foundata/guidelines/oci-container-image-guide.md

 - Keep supported release branches receiving relevant base-image and toolchain updates.
 - Pin and verify any external updater used to generate or apply proposals.
-Do not grant a hosted update service write access to foundata repositories.
+Do not grant a hosted update service write access to the organization's repositories.
 - When an updater opens branches or pull requests, give it credentials that can create only those review resources and cannot merge or push to protected branches.
 Branch and pull-request delivery MUST NOT be required for an